Spirals-Team/librepair-experiments/README.md

 ### Most common test failure types

-Considering the 14.137 collected builds, we analyzed the different failure types occurred.
-Without taking into account the custom exceptions related to the specific projects, `AssertionError` is the most common failure type with 8.478 occurences observed.
+Considering the 14.137 collected builds, we analyzed the different failure types occurred. `AssertionError` is the most common failure type with 8.478 occurences observed.
 The following table shows the top 10 common failure types observed:

 | Failure type                         | Occurrences |
 |:-------------------------------------|------------:|